antononcube/SoftwareDesignMethodsWithWL-book/Part-1-Overview-and-general-directions/Typical-software-development-workflows-long.md

 ## Using Design Patterns (Object-Oriented Programming)

+### Summary

+Object-Oriented Programming (OOP) development using design patterns involves gathering requirements, analyzing the system, and identifying classes at different abstraction levels.
+Design patterns are then applied to address common design problems, followed by defining the system architecture and modeling relationships.
+Detailed design focuses on class internals and interactions, leading to implementation using coding standards and integrating design patterns.
+Testing ensures the system meets requirements, while deployment involves preparing the environment and training users.
+Ongoing maintenance includes performance monitoring, bug fixes, and iterative refinement for evolving requirements.

+### LLM prompt

+Here is an LLM prompt to generate step-by-step descriptions like the one below:

+> Write down the steps of Object-Oriented Programmgin (OOP) development using Design Patterns.
+> Make sure mention the step "Discovery of classes."
+> Also, mention the types of classes: analysis, design, implemnetational.

+### Step by step

 The steps of Object-Oriented Programming (OOP) development using Design Patterns are as follows:

 1. **Requirements Gathering and Analysis**: